You want your Apple keyboard to work for windows? Behold the Apple UK Keyboard Layout for Windows Installer.

 Inverting Mouse Scroll Direction

 Since about the time that iPhone launched, OS X scroll direction, both mouse and keyboard, has used the metaphor of "push the document up to move it up the window" rather than the previous "push the scroll bar up to move the document down the window."
 Windows has stayed firmly on the scrollbar metaphor.

 Oddly enough, Microsoft mice come with a Windows driver that let you reverse scroll direction via the UI.
 For other mice, you can FlipFlopScrollWheel.
-Oddly, this is not per-user but per mouse/usb port combination, which means if you plug the same mouse into a different port it's scrolls in the opposite direction.
+Oddly, this is not per-user but per mouse/usb port combination, which means if you plug the same mouse into a different port it scrolls in the opposite direction.
 It also means that having run the script, you must unplug the mouse, wait a second, and plug it back in again.

 Back to the Keyboard